adam-hughes-devinit/adt/README.md

     - `rake db:migrate`
     - log into psql with the command above then run `\i adt_production_2_6_2013.sql` to copy the data\
     - Restart the rails server
+    - `rake sunspot:solr:start` for the search engine.
+You will need to do this each time you log in to your computer
     - `rake sunspot:reindex`
     - `rake projects:recache` ??

 - There are a few rake tasks that get the data up to speed:
   - `rake projects` runs various tasks on the project-related data
-  - `rake sunspot:solr:start` for the search engine.

 - Create an file called app_config.yml in the config directory containing two lines: